m50d/m50d.github.com/_posts/2018-09-11-streaming-console-game.md

 (Note the `mergeHaltL`: we want the combined stream to halt as soon as the input halts i.e. when the user presses `q`)

 Now the actual game loop can be very simple: we start from the starting game state, if we have an input step we update the game step, if we have a tick then we (sometimes) build an info message and draw the game.
+Building the info message should probably be pushed into its own function - in this example I'd move it into the `ticks` stream, but in a real codebase I'm assuming we'd want to have access to the `gameState` to build the `info` message.

 ````scala
 val gameAnsis = inputAndTicks.mapAccumulate(GameState(pos = (6, 7))) {